An Ultimate Guide to 2025 DELF & DALF Exam

 What are the levels?

-DELF follows the policies of CEFR (Common European Framework of Reference for Languages).
-So, it has four levels, from A1 to B2.
+DELF follows the policies of CEFR (Common European Framework of Reference for Languages) and has four levels, from A1 to B2.

 • Level A1 – Breakthrough or Beginner.